PatchworkOS da8a090

 #define BYTES_TO_PAGES ( amount) (((amount) + PAGE_SIZE - 1) / PAGE_SIZE)

-Convert bytes to pages.
+Convert a size in bytes to pages.

 Parameters